GhomKrosmonaute/Windows.js/readme.md

-        title = String, // title visible on top content = String, // HTML content of body style = String // StyleSheet of window (like real css file) };
+        title = String, // title visible on top content = String, // HTML content of body style = String // StyleSheet of window (like real css file) ... /* custom options...
+            You can add custom options if you use a special theme. like options.icon for Ubuntu 17 official theme.
+        */
+    };

 new Window( x, y, width, height, options )